mulesoft-assets/template-sap2sfdc-customer-migration/README.md

 The integration is triggered by an HTTP Listener Connector that receives the migration request.
 Then it retrieves all customers from SAP using the standard BAPI **BAPI\_CUSTOMER\_GETLIST**, transforms them into Salesforce Accounts and passes them to the Batch process.

 As implemented, this Anypoint Template leverages the Batch Module.
-The batch job is divided in Process and On Complete stages.
+The batch job is divided in *Process* and *On Complete* stages.

-During the Process stage, in the first Step the Template will go to Salesforce and query all the existing Accounts matching the Name for each SAP Customer.
+During the *Process* stage, in the first Step the Template will go to Salesforce and query all the existing Accounts matching the Name for each SAP Customer.
 In the following step, the Account will be upserted to Salesforce.

-Finally during the On Complete stage the Template will both output statistics data into the console and send a notification email with the results of the batch execution.
+Finally during the *On Complete* stage the Template will both output statistics data into the console and send a notification email with the results of the batch execution.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in both source (SAP) and destination (SFDC) systems, that must be made in order for all to run smoothly.
-**Failling to do so could lead to unexpected behavior of the template.**
+**Failing to do so could lead to unexpected behavior of the template.**

 Before continue with the use of this Anypoint Template, you may want to check out this [Documentation Page](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP), that will teach you how to work with SAP and Anypoint Studio.